• STORE

 That's a helluva way to get knocked out of a tournament, but it was still a good run by both Todd and Ben.

-This style of article is reminiscent of Richard Feldman's article by the same name, so I'd like to take a moment and give him a shout out.
+This style of article is reminiscent of Richard Feldman article by the same name, so I’d like to take a moment and give him a shout out.
 While possibly dry and boring, there is a ton of information to be gleaned from these types of articles.
-If you're evaluating your own play or just trying to pick up on Todd Anderson's tells, these videos are a great resource to have.
+If you’re evaluating your own play or just trying to pick up on Todd Anderson tells, these videos are a great resource to have.

 I hope this has been a learning experience for you all.
 Good luck out there, but don't get frustrated or nervous because of the cameras.
 Yes, there are probably people out there picking apart your every move, but it doesn't matter.
 What's in the past cannot be changed, so don't bother.